 How is the timetabling managed?

 When you fill in a tutor proposal form, you indicate your preferred times, and any special room requirements.
 The Course Coordination team will then try to find the time that best suits you and fits into the existing timetable.
-As the Mary Kehoe Centre is quite heavily booked, this may require some compromise.
+As the Mary Kehoe Centre is quite heavily booked, this may require some compromise regarding time and venue.

 Where are courses held?